-(a) For purposes of computing the interest payable on any Variable Rate Bonds that are not subject to a Swap Agreement, the rate of interest shall be assumed to equal, as applicable, either (i) if such Variable Rate Bonds have been or are to be issued as obligations exempt from federal income taxation, the monthly average SIFMA Municipal Swap Index during the 5 years (i.e., most recent 60 complete months) preceding the date of such calculation or (ii) if such Variable Rate Bonds have been or are to be issued as obligations subject to federal income taxation, the monthly average LIBOR during the 5 years (60 complete months) preceding the date of such calculation.

-(b) For purposes of computing the interest payable on any Bonds that are subject to a Swap Agreement, (i) if, pursuant to the terms of the applicable Supplemental Master Trust Agreement, the Authority's variable rate liability on all or a portion of any Variable Rate Bonds has been swapped to a fixed rate liability, or capped pursuant to an interest rate cap agreement or similar agreement, interest payable with respect to said Bonds shall be calculated as if the Bonds bear interest at said fixed swap rate or cap "strike rate," as appropriate, (ii) if, pursuant to the terms of the applicable Supplemental Master Trust Agreement, the Authority's fixed rate liability on all or a portion of any Bonds has been swapped to a variable rate liability, interest payable with respect to said Bonds bear interest at a variable rate payable on all or a portion of any Bonds has been swapped to a variable rate liability, interest payable with respect to said Bonds bear interest at a variable rate, pursuant to (a) above.

-(c) For purposes of computing the principal and interest due on any Balloon Indebtedness, Put Indebtedness or short-term obligations, including but not limited to bond anticipation notes, the Authority shall assume that the principal on such obligations is amortized on a substantially level debt service basis over a term of not more than thirty years, with interest on such amounts calculated at a rate or rates, as applicable, equal to the then applicable rates for comparable maturities of municipal bonds of comparable credit rating as set forth in a nationally recognized municipal market publication, including, without limitation, interest rate scales published by Municipal Market Data, a divisions of Thomson Reuters, any successor or any other similar nationally recognized service, plus 1.00%.
+- (a) For purposes of computing the interest payable on any Variable Rate Bonds that are not subject to a Swap Agreement, the rate of interest shall be assumed to equal, as applicable, either (i) if such Variable Rate Bonds have been or are to be issued as obligations exempt from federal income taxation, the monthly average SIFMA Municipal Swap Index during the 5 years (i.e., most recent 60 complete months) preceding the date of such calculation or (ii) if such Variable Rate Bonds have been or are to be issued as obligations subject to federal income taxation, the monthly average LIBOR during the 5 years (60 complete months) preceding the date of such calculation. - (b) For purposes of computing the interest payable on any Bonds that are subject to a Swap Agreement, (i) if, pursuant to the terms of the applicable Supplemental Master Trust Agreement, the Authority's variable rate liability on all or a portion of any Variable Rate Bonds has been swapped to a fixed rate liability, or capped pursuant to an interest rate cap agreement or similar agreement, interest payable with respect to said Bonds shall be calculated as if the Bonds bear interest at said fixed swap rate or cap "strike rate," as appropriate, (ii) if, pursuant to the terms of the applicable Supplemental Master Trust Agreement, the Authority's fixed rate liability on all or a portion of any Bonds has been swapped to a variable rate liability, interest payable with respect to said Bonds shall be calculated as if the Bonds bear interest at a variable rate, pursuant to (a) above. - (c) For purposes of computing the principal and interest due on any Balloon Indebtedness, Put Indebtedness or short-term obligations, including but not limited to bond anticipation notes, the Authority shall assume that the principal on such obligations is amortized on a substantially level debt service basis over a term of not more than thirty years, with interest on such amounts calculated at a rate or rates, as applicable, equal to the then applicable rates for comparable maturities of municipal bonds of comparable credit rating as set forth in a nationally recognized municipal market publication, including, without limitation, interest rate scales published by Municipal Market Data, a divisions of Thomson Reuters, any successor or any other similar nationally recognized service, plus 1.00%.